-- LAWA to continue monitoring extended downwind approach operations and provide statistical updates to the Roundtable at the March and September meetings each year. - LAWA to provide monthly statistical updates covering the Extended Downwind Approach operations to Monterey Park, Montebello, and Rosemead.
+- LAWA to continue monitoring extended downwind approach operations and provide statistical updates to the Roundtable at the March and September meetings each year. - LAWA to continue producing monthly statistical reports covering the Extended Downwind Approach operations and post these reports on LAWA's website.